Employee shareholder shares

-You won’t usually pay Income Tax or National Insurance on the first £2,000 worth of employee shareholder shares you get before 1 December 2016.
+You will not usually pay Income Tax or National Insurance on the first £2,000 worth of employee shareholder shares you get before 1 December 2016.

-You won’t get tax relief if you or someone you’re connected with (like a business partner, spouse or family member) have 25% or more voting rights in the company.
+You will not get tax relief if you or someone you’re connected with (like a business partner, spouse or family member) have 25% or more voting rights in the company.

 Selling your shares